coracle-social/coracle/README.md

 - [ ] Alerts still aren't great.
 Maybe lazy load?
 We delete old events, so context will disappear and notes will become empty.
 - [ ] Only use dexie for alerts rather than all events
   - Load feeds by setting a listener since now, paginating using limit (of 2 maybe), and awaiting context for each page.
 Listener appends to "newNotes", cursor appends to "notes", load more moves new notes into notes.
 Use the note originally loaded as the anchor, don't re-process the whole list
+- [ ] Close connections that haven't been used in a while
+- [ ] Load feeds from network rather than user relays?
+This could make global feed more useful: global for _my_ relays

 ## 0.2.6